cyber-practitioner/Forensics-Scripts/README.md

 # Forensics-Scripts
-<h1> script is now able to connect to a URL address,parse and download all the images files, and test each file for Exif metadata.
+<title> script is now able to connect to a URL address,parse and download all the images files, and test each file for Exif metadata.
 Noticethat in the main function, we first fetch a list of all the images on the site.
-Then, for each image in the array,it will download the file and test it for GPS metadata.
+Then, for each image in the array,it will download the file and test it for GPS metadata.</title>

 <p> Syntax</p>